inambioinfo/chipseq-installer/README.txt

 -- Warnings
 --------------------------------------------------------------------------------

-- UCSC Tool bedGraphToBigWig
+- UCSC Tools
-We are getting a special binary for bedGraphToBigWig due to an error while loading shared libraries: libssl.so.10 with the default one.
-It is coming from the UCSC url finishing by linux.x86_64.v287 instead of the default linux.x86_64 hoping that your system is like ours, not fully up to date.
+If you are getting an error when running these tools that gives libssl.so.10 error while loading shared libraries.
+You should try installing openssl using our installer:
+> fab -f chipseq-build/scripts/chipseq_installer.py local install_openssl

+- SciPy Python library
+If you are getting an error while installing scipy with our installer, please try to install atlas using this command:
+>  fab -f chipseq-build/scripts/chipseq_installer.py local install_atlas

 --------------------------------------------------------------------------------
 -- 1. Before you have any of our codes on your computer...